muensmedia/testaufgabe/README.md

 - [ ] Continue with the instructions in your Gitpod programming environment.

 ## 3.)
 Change copyright
-Your Tic-Tac-Toe webapp consists of a frontend and backend part.
+Your Tic-tac-toe webapp consists of a frontend and backend part.
 As frontend, we use a tool called `Swagger`, so we can try out API's with a graphical interface.
 Swagger is already open, as you open GitPod's programming environment.
 As backend, we use a [PHP-App](https://www.php.net/manual/en/), based on the framework [Laravel](https://laravel.com/docs/9.x).

 We have prepared a function that displays this game's copyright. ©️

-**Try this API method for display the game's copyright:**
+**Try this API method to display the game's copyright:**
 - [ ] In Swagger, click on `/copyright`.
 - [ ] Click on the button `Try it out`.
 - [ ] Send this request by clicking on `Execute`.